-Since we tend to remain obtuse in matters Celsius, it can be tricky to understand (without resulting to a Web tool for translation) what the current temperature as measured in the C entails.
+Since we tend to remain obtuse in matters Celsius, it can be tricky to understand — without resorting to a Web tool for translation — what the current temperature as measured in the C entails.

 Let this simple lesson provide a useful framework.

-Famously, water freezes at zero Celsius and water boils at one hundred Celsius (at sea level at any rate but your elevation changes the numbers for both systems so let’s ignore that for this discussion).
-These are not all that useful in a day-to-day sense.
+Famously, water freezes at zero Celsius and water boils at one hundred Celsius.
+(This is for sea level at any rate, but your elevation changes the numbers for both systems so let’s ignore that for this discussion.)
+These two C values are not all that useful in a day-to-day sense.

 Don’t get me wrong, if you remember zero is freezing it’s easy to understand the difference between 5 ° and -5 ° and what the roads are likely to be like.
 Sure, that’s useful.
 But it really ends there.
 Ok, yeah, zero is thirty-two.
 Yay!